kfharoun/dnd_tracker/README.md

 * show abilities of all abilities learned by level of that character (usecontext + dropdown?)

 ## sources
-* used chatgpt to learn to time out an error message
+* used chatgpt to
+    * learn to time out an error message
+    * get the navbar to work